0xD4rky/0xD4rky/README.md

 # Hi There! 🙋‍♂️

-I am Ishaan Kumar, an UG @ IIT Roorkee.
-I talk and code for the AI/ML domain.
-Maths and CV is what I live for.
+I am Ishaan, ug @[iitroorkee](https://www.iitr.ac.in/).
+I try to live in the recurrance of forward and backward passes and make a living out of it.

 Experience and Projects: